-These guidelines will form the front corner of the block for our building.
-To add the outer edges, draw lines from the bottom vanishing point, landing on the top two guidelines at the width you want the building to appear.
+These guidelines will form the front corner our building.
+To add the outer edges, draw lines from the bottom vanishing point, landing at points on the top two guidelines to give the building your desired width.

-The points these new lines meet the top guidelines will be the top corners of our building.
+The points at which these new lines meet the top guidelines will be the top corners of our building.
 Draw new lines from these points to their opposite top vanishing point.

-To create the bottom edge of the building, draw guidelines from each of the top vanishing points to the area on the centre line you wish the building to end.
+To create the bottom edge of the building, draw guidelines from each of the top vanishing points to the position on the centre line where you wish the building to end.

 From this central block, we can use the three vanishing points to add attached blocks that will form the other sections of the building.